LezWatch/lwtv-underscores/readme.md

 1. Clone this repository: `git clone git@github.com:lezwatch/lwtv-underscores`
 2. Move into the project directory: `cd lwtv-underscores`
+3. Set NPM to the correct version: `nvm use`
-3. Install the project dependencies: `npm install`
+4. Install the project dependencies: `npm install`
-4. Update all the things (npm, composer, etc): `npm run updater`
+5. Update all the things (npm, composer, etc): `npm run updater`
-5. Run an initial build: `npm run build`
+6. Run an initial build: `npm run build`

 # Contributing